DevExpress-Examples/XAF_how-to-connect-different-data-models-to-several-databases-within-a-single-application/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# How to connect different XPO data models to several databases within a single application
+# How to connect different data models to several databases within a single application

 > **Note**
 > The description of this example is currently under construction and may not match the code in the example.
 We are currently working to provide you with up-to-date content.